jgilberstadt/jgilberstadt.github.io/README.md

 #### Description:
 This repository hosts a progressive web app (PWA) showcasing my coding projects.
 It contains three pages: an about page, a projects page, and a contact page.
 The about page describes my work experience, education, and future software development goals.
-The projects page displays four coding projects that I've selected and provides a description of the project and the languages/libraries that were used to create the project.
+It also contains two buttons that allow the user to download my resume and redirect the user to the projects page.
+I decided The projects page displays four coding projects that I've selected and provides a description of the project and the languages/libraries that were used to create the project.
 The projects are also hyperlinked to the repositories storing the code for each project.
 The contact page contains several buttons that,